techahold/Rclone-Map-Drive/readme.md

 # Rclone Map Drive by Techahold

-Program using Powershell to map cloud storage as internal drive using Rsync for transmitting and recieving files.
+Program using Powershell to map cloud storage as internal drive using Rsync for transmitting and recieving files. </br>
-Executable can be used for general install or script can be customised to change installed files location and mapped drive name.
+Executable can be used for general install or script can be customised to change installed files location and mapped drive name.</br>
-This installs required dependencies and creates a startup entry to map drive on log in.
+This installs required dependencies and creates a startup entry to map drive on log in.</br>

 ### Easy Install
 Easy install with exe